uu9/print2cmd_MATLAB/README.md

 # print2cmd_MATLAB
-redirect mlx/live script output to command window
+Redirect mlx/live script output to command window

 ## what does the script do?
 When you are using MATLAB live script(that's .mlx file), the output are redirected from command window to live script.